 Perceived Controllability.
 At the end of the behavioral loss-of-control task (t75), participants will be asked to determine to what extent they had control over the task at the beginning and the end of the task on a scale from 0 "no control" to 100 "complete control".
 After the MAST procedure, participants will also be asked “To what extent did you feel in control during the water task? (on a scale from 0 "no control” to 100 "complete control").

 Perceived Stress Throughout the Experiment.
-Participants will be asked to indicate how stressed they are on a scale from 0 ("not at all stressed") to 100 ("very stressed") at baseline (t30), after the MAST procedure (t50), after the loss-of-control task (t75) and after the neutral filler task (t95).
+Participants will be asked to indicate how stressed they are on a scale from 0 ("not at all stressed") to 100 ("very stressed") at baseline (t30), after the MAST procedure (t50), right before the loss-of-control task (t60), after the loss-of-control task (t75) and after the neutral filler task (t95).

 Control Expectancy Throughout the Experiment.
 Participants will be asked to rate to what extent they expect to have control in the next part of the experiment on a scale from 0 ("no control") to 100 ("full control").
-These ratings will be collected at t10, t30, t50, t75, t95.
+These ratings will be collected at t10, t40, t50, t75, t95.